High Dune Hike: The Essential Trail at Great Sand Dunes National Park

 The dunes formed over thousands of years from sand and sediments that were once part of ancient lakes and rivers in the San Luis Valley.
 Prevailing southwesterly winds pushed sand toward the Sangre de Cristo Mountains, while seasonal storm winds from the east helped trap it.
 This unique combination created North America’s tallest dunes, rising up to 750 feet.

-Though the dunes are constantly shifting, their overall shape and position have remained relatively unchanged for at least 138 years.
-This dynamic system continues to evolve, shaped by wind, water, and time.
+The dunes are a dynamic system that continues to evolve, shaped by wind, water, and time.
+Though the dunes are constantly shifting, their overall shape and position have remained relatively unchanged for at least 138 years!

 Dune Ecology & Surrounding Habitats